lfsgroup/FeeWise-csharp-netcore/docs/PaymentsApi.md

 <a name="updateartifactredirecturl"></a>
 # **UpdateArtifactRedirectURL**
-> ArtifactResponse UpdateArtifactRedirectURL (Guid artifactId, Guid firmId)
+> ArtifactResponse UpdateArtifactRedirectURL (Guid artifactId, Guid firmId, UpdateArtifactRedirectURLRequest updateArtifactRedirectURLRequest)

 Update the payment redirect URL for an artifact